cubee-cb/vr-p8/README.md

 ### transform buffer (pico to vr, for rendering)
 starts at upper memory address (`0x8000`)

-coordinates are integers; the rendered world should be scaled accordingly: currently 1 unit is 1cm
+coordinates are integers; the rendered world should be scaled accordingly: currently defined as 1 unit = 1cm.
 ```
 1 x
 2 x